The flu in a nutshell

 The flu (also known as seasonal influenza) is an acute viral infection caused by viruses that circulates worldwide.

-Symptoms include sudden onset of high fever, cough, headache, muscle and joint pain, feeling unwell, a sore throat and a runny nose.
+Symptoms include a sudden onset of fever, cough (usually dry), headache, muscle and joint pain, severe malaise (feeling unwell), sore throat and a runny nose.
 The time from infection to illness is about 2 days.(1) Find out more about the symptoms.

 Most people recover from fever and other symptoms within a week without requiring medical attention.
 However, influenza can cause severe illness or death, especially in people at high risk.(2)